 The truth is almost 90% of my blog has been written by outsourced writers.
 Even my 15,000 word pillar post on the 113 best high paying affiliate programs for beginners was written by freelancers.

 This isn’t just me though – even renowned bloggers like Ryan Robinson use freelancers.
 Listen to his interview with Adam Enfroy where he talks about how he usually outsources the first draft of his pillar pieces.

-So outsourcing content is quite a common thing – just make sure you keep on top of quality especially at the start.
+So outsourcing content to a content writing service is quite a common thing – just make sure you keep on top of quality especially at the start.

 How much do freelance writers charge?